mohamed-seyam/mohamed-seyam/readme.md

 ### Hi there, I'm Mohamed Seyam 👋

-BSc student at Cairo University | systems and biomedical engineering department.
+Fresh Graduate of Cairo University | systems and biomedical engineering department.

 ## I'm a Senior student !!

-- 🌱 I’m currently studying systems and biomdecial engineering
+- 🌱 I Studied systems and biomdecial engineering
-- 🔭 I am now working on a deep learning project in the area of medical field with title "Artificial Intelligence-Powered Toolkit for Automated Identification of Swallowing Kinematics and Impairments in X-Ray Videofluoroscopy"
+- 🔭 my graduation project was in the area of Deep learning and its application in medical field with title "Artificial Intelligence-Powered Toolkit for Automated Identification of Swallowing Kinematics and Impairments in X-Ray Videofluoroscopy"

-- 👯 I’m looking to have internship in Research and Development in the area of ML & DL.
-- 🥅 2022 Goals: make a remakable progress in diving in the era of DL and start to work as afreelancer in this field.
+- 👯 I'm looking for a job vaccancy as junior Ai engineer

 ### Connect with me: